pvico/RX-Dual-Power/README.md

 ## Powering off the model

-To power off the receivers and servos, use a neodymium magnet of sufficient size and power.
+To power off the receiver and servos, use a neodymium magnet of sufficient size and power.
 To be detected, it must be positioned either *directly above* or *directly below* the hall effect sensor on the PCB *but not on its side*.
 The hall effect sensor location is clearly indicated on the PCB with the label 'MAGNET' and an arrow.

 **TODO:** picture here